Amberisfree/Amberisfree.github.io/ABOUT.md

 ## Relevant Coursework
 - HPC: Scientific and High Performance Computing, Parallel Computing, Performance Modeling (A), Vectorization and GPU Programming (A)
-- AI/ML: Intro to Machine Learning (A+), Advanced Statistics and Machine Learning I & II (A)
+- AI/ML: Intro to Machine Learning (A+), Advanced Statistics and Machine Learning I(A) & II (A)
-- Math: Calculus-Based Probability, Discrete Mathematics, Logic, Numerical Algorithm
+- Math: Calculus-Based Probability(A), Discrete Mathematics(A), Logic, Numerical Algorithm